Most common types of data integration methods

 Which form of data integration should you select?

-Data integration methods give you a way to store, analyze, transfer and view your data in a unified way.
-In order to decide which method suits your organization best, and which data integration tool could be interesting for you, you need to fully understand your business and its processes.
+Data integration methods give you a way to store, analyze, transfer, and view your data in a unified way.
+To decide which method suits your organization best and which data integration tool could be interesting for you, you need to fully understand your business and its processes.

 Retrieving data from various sources can always be a challenging task.
 Whichever data integration method you choose, to make it simpler, you need to ensure each application contains high data quality.

 Data integration is not a simple task – but it does not need to be complex.
-Designing a good structure and architecture to store your data can be a tremendous task, especially in the age of big data, business intelligence and AI.
+Designing a good structure and architecture to store your data can be a tremendous task, especially in the age of big data, business intelligence, and artificial intelligence (AI).

 The amount of data collected in organizations can be quite overwhelming.
-According to CIO.com, enterprises on average can use up to 1000 cloud apps.
-Generally, it is often a good idea to seek help and advice from professionals.
+According to CIO.com, enterprises, on average, can use up to 1000 cloud apps.
+It is often a good idea to seek help and advice from professionals.

 Data integration method example between CRM and ERP

 Your organization might not be one that uses 1000 applications, and your application integration needs could be a lot simpler.
-It does not mean that you have less need for data integration.
+It does not mean that you won’t find data integration beneficial.
 A very common data integration scenario is that of a CRM-ERP integration.

-Most large companies in the world have invested in both an ERP system and a CRM system – some simultaneously, some step wise.
-While there is no doubt to the benefits of each system separately, integrating them is what can make the biggest difference to a company’s operations.
-Combined however, these two systems can help companies take an exponential leap.
+While there is no doubt about the benefits of each system separately, integrating them is what can make the biggest difference to a company’s operations.
+Combined, however, these two systems can help companies take an exponential leap.

 RapidiOnline uses the best data integration method to reap the benefits of ERP-CRM integration

-Nowadays, there are even very cost-effective cloud-based solutions that allow fast, automated and secure data integration.
-Integration solutions can run as a service, and implementation time is in most cases limited to 3 to 10 man-days.
+Nowadays, there are even very cost-effective cloud-based data integration solutions that allow fast, automated, and secure data integration.
+Integration solutions can run as a service, and implementation time is, in most cases,, limited to 3 to 10 working days.

-This makes it both possible and affordable to move forward with an integration, simply.
-This is the case of RapidiOnline, a data integration tool that easily integrates Salesforce CRM application with any of the Microsoft Dynamics ERP solutions using pre-configured transfers/templates.
+This makes it possible and affordable to move forward with an integration.
+Rapidi’s data integration tool easily integrates Salesforce CRM application with any of the Microsoft Dynamics ERP solutions using pre-configured transfers/templates.

 Learn more